san7ket/xchat-autopaster/README.md

 Description
 ===
-Xchat plugin for auto pasting multiple line entries to as0 and returns a URL.
+Xchat plugin for auto pasting multiple line entries to pastebin and returns a URL.

 Installation
 ===